osteel/docker-tutorial/README.md

-# Docker for local web development, part 3: a three-tier architecture with frameworks
+# Docker for local web development, part 4: smoothing things out with Bash

 This repository accompanies a [tutorial series](https://tech.osteel.me/posts/docker-for-local-web-development-why-should-you-care "Docker for local web development, introduction: why should you care?") about leveraging Docker for local web development.

-The current branch covers part 3 of the series, which is about managing a three-tier architecture with frameworks.
-Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-3-a-three-tier-architecture-with-frameworks "Docker for local web development, part 3: a three-tier architecture with frameworks") for a detailed explanation.
+The current branch covers part 4 of the series, which is about using Bash as a layer on top of the Docker setup to make it easier to work with.
+Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-4-smoothing-things-out-with-bash "Docker for local web development, part 4: smoothing things out with Bash") for a detailed explanation.

 ## Content